 A team of scientists has revealed a new, sustainable way for plants to increase carbon dioxide (CO2) use for photosynthesis while reducing water usage.

-Studying Arabidopsis, the engineered plants demonstrated improved growth and biomass production whilst also conserving water.
+Studying Arabidopsis, the engineered plants demonstrated improved growth and biomass production while also conserving water.

 Professor John Christie, Professor of Photobiology at University of Glasgow, said: